-In this article, we explore the 30 best vscode extensions in 2024.
+In this article, I explore the 30 best vscode extensions in 2024.

 From AI coding assistants to Git integration and code formatting, these vscode extensions cover a huge range of helpful functionalities to make your dev experience better.